 You can also pin a post to move it to the top of the community feed or send an announcement to your community members.

-So, if you want to build an engaged community around your online course or membership site, this can be a really handy feature.
+So, if you want to build an engaged community around your signature online course or membership site, this can be a really useful feature.

-Teachable at this point doesn’t have the ability to create a community forum on the platform and you’ll need to use an external solution like Mighty Networks which requires students to create new logins and isn’t a great experience.
+Teachable at this point doesn’t have the ability to create a community area on the platform and you’ll need to use an external solution like Circle which requires students to create new logins and isn’t a great experience.

 Kajabi has what it calls Assessments that allows you to create quizzes and surveys for your online courses.

 With an Assessment, you can have different question types including multiple-choice, multiple-option as well as paragraph style questions etc. It also has a file upload question type that can be used to accept assignments from your students.